richardeigenmann/swiss-cantonal-beer/workshop/workshop.md

 And we have a running Angular application being served on port localhost:4200 !

+Note: A test person on Windows had to go to the system settings and enable "Executing scripts" as it was disabled on his ageing laptop.

 ![Running Angular Application](RunningAngularApp.png "Running Angular Application")

 # The structure of the code